-ADIATION detectors are a family of sensors that specializes Kon the detection of ionizing radiation for many different applications.
-A radiation detector should be able to identify the presence of radiation quickly and reliably, but also to resist to the total ionizing dose (TID) effects without losing its sensing capabilities.
-Today, many technologies are investigated, from ionizing chambers to photodiodes, from scintillators to optical fibers [1-4].
+scintillators to optical fibers (OFs) [1], [2], [3], [4].
 This work focuses on this last category.
-One of the main mechanisms through which ionizing radiation affects an optical fiber (OF) is called radiation-induced attenuation (RIA).
+One of the main mechanisms through which ionizing radiation affects an OF is called radiation-induced attenuation (RIA).
 RIA corresponds to an increase of the fiber attenuation.
 It is caused by the appearance of optical absorption (OA) bands in its transmission windows associated with radiation-induced point defects that are created by ionization or displacement damages within the pure or doped amorphous silica glasses of the OF core and cladding.
-The structures of these defects and their optical properties depend on the fiber characteristics (composition, fabrication process, etc.) [5 - 7].
+The structures of these defects and their optical properties depend on the fiber characteristics (composition, fabrication process, etc.) [5], [6], [7].
 Furthermore, each defect type can be generated through one or several mechanisms with various efficiencies and will also present its own stability against external stimuli, such as temperature or injected light power.
-Indeed, at the basis of the measured growth and decay RIA kinetics lies the competition between the generation of new defects and their thermal- or photo-bleaching (PB) [8-13].
-RIA has been studied over the years on different OFs with the objective to make them either more radiation-hard or more radiation-sensitive, depending on the application needs [5,14].
+Indeed, at the basis of the measured growth and decay RIA kinetics lies the competition between the generation of new defects and their thermal- or photobleaching (PB) [8], [9], [10], [11], [12], [13].
+RIA has been studied over the years on different OFs with the objective to make them either more radiation-hard or more radiation-sensitive, depending on the application needs [5], [14].
 The main parameter used to classify the OF radiation response is its core and cladding composition.
-In the literature, pure-silica core (PSC)/F-doped cladding fibers are considered among the most radiation-resistant fibers (together with Fdoped OFs) for steady state environments [5, 15 - 18].
-Recently, a new generation of ultra-low loss pure-silica core optical fibers (ULL-PSCFs), such as the Corning Vascade EX1000, has shown very high and unexpected radiation sensitivity [8,19 -21].
-These Telecom-grade optical fibers implement new fabrication processes to further improve light-guiding capabilities, bringing their 1550 nm intrinsic attenuation down to 0.16 dB/km [19].
-In particular, the Vascade OF was shown to be very radiation sensitive in the infrared (IR), even more than the radiation-sensitive P-doped fibers already in use in dosimetry applications, under certain irradiation conditions [22 -25].
-Furthermore, this optical fiber showed an extremely fast recovery kinetics in the IR just after the irradiation: the RIA quickly returns to a low permanent RIA level, almost recovering completely the observed transient RIA [21].
-This is a very different feature compared to today used radiosensitive phosphosilicate or aluminosilicate optical fibers that are characterized by no or very limited recovery at these wavelengths [22 - 25].
-As the main actors for these transient losses are metastable defects, most of the transient losses are expected to anneal once the irradiation is over, which explains the observed strong recovery.
-In recent studies, the IR-RIA levels and kinetics of this fiber were also demonstrated to strongly depend on the dose rate and on the injected light power, since this latter can favor a light-assisted recombination phenomenon of the defects, the photo-bleaching [8].
-The comparison at different light powers proposed in [8] highlights
+In the literature, pure-silica core (PSC)/F-doped cladding fibers are considered among the most radiation-resistant fibers (together with F-doped OFs) for the steady-state environments [5], [15], [16], [17], [18].
+Recently, a new generation of ultralow-loss PSC OFs (ULL-PSCFs), such as the Corning Vascade EX1000, has shown very high and unexpected radiation sensitivity [8], [19], [20], [21].
+These telecom-grade OFs implement new fabrication processes to further improve light-guiding capabilities, bringing their 1550-nm intrinsic attenuation down to 0.16 dB/km [19].
+In particular, the Vascade OF was shown to be very radiation sensitive in the infrared (IR), even more than the radiation-sensitive P-doped fibers already in use in dosimetry applications, under certain irradiation conditions [22], [23], [24], [25].
+Furthermore, this OF showed an extremely fast recovery kinetics in the IR just after the irradiation: the RIA quickly returns to a low permanent RIA level, almost